NikolaDai/AIAS/README.md

 ## Status
 I'm proud of issuing the Beta 0.1 which nicely solves most of editor's questions(2018 Mid-autumn Day).

+## What is included?
+Due to the complexity of the designed system, many underlying technologies are used including Java, Spring, Spring boot, MySQL, Elasticsearch and etc(Neo4J in future).

 ## Thanks
 Many thanks to Mr. NI Shunqian who took me to the IDEA world.